SME Pals is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 Everyone creating a website, regardless of whether it is a blog, professional site, or shopping cart, should keep Google and SEO in mind right from the start

-Ways to make money online
+Ways to make more money

 WAH with your own freelance writing job.
 Pic by Evelina Ander